ProvableHQ/leo/README.md

     // initialize an array copying a slice from `c` let d = c[1..3];

-    // initialize a field array
+    // initialize a value.field array
     let e = [5field; 2];

     // initialize a boolean array